AI Test-Drive Checklist: 12 Things to Check Before You Buy

 2. Warning Lights & Messages

 Look for any illuminated warning lights on the dashboard (Check Engine, ABS, Airbag, TPMS).
-If any are lit, it's a clear sign that the car's computer has detected a fault.
-Budget for a diagnostic scan to understand the specific problem.
+A piece of black tape over a light is a massive red flag.
+If any are lit, it's a clear sign the car's computer has detected a fault.
+A diagnostic scan ($50-$150) is required to understand the specific problem.

 3. Oil Leaks & Smells

-Check under the car and around the engine bay for drips or dark, wet spots.
-Pay close attention to the valve covers (top of the engine) and timing cover (front of the engine).
-A distinct burnt oil smell after a short drive often points to a leaky gasket dripping onto hot exhaust components.
+Before the drive, check under the car for drips.
+After, pop the hood and look around the engine for dark, wet spots, especially near gaskets.
+A distinct burnt oil smell after a short drive often points to a leaky valve cover gasket ($300-$600) dripping onto hot exhaust components.

 4. Transmission Feel